Shabesh Na (TAU final project)

 Inhabitants and shop owners were the ones to suffer from it the most.

-As part of the perspective looking for potential in the disrupted space, the project proposes a bank (much bigger then the one presented here) of interventions and attractions that can be implemented in the alley.
+As part of the perspective looking for potential in the disrupted space, the project proposes a bank (much bigger than the one presented here) of interventions and attractions that can be implemented in the alley.
+These interventions turn the alley into a temporary festival, using the resources available from the construction site, giving the local residents programs that are usually impossible.

-As part of the perspective looking for potential in the disrupted space, the project proposes a bank (much bigger then the one presented here) of interventions and attractions that can be implemented in the alley.
+As part of the perspective looking for potential in the disrupted space, the project proposes a bank (much bigger than the one presented here) of interventions and attractions that can be implemented in the alley.
+These interventions turn the alley into a temporary festival, using the resources available from the construction site, giving the local residents programs that are usually impossible.

 Different games result in different combinations.
 The following are 3 different game results: